VanesaM18/Splitty/docs/minutes/week7.md

   - Update README.md - more details, maybe screenshots - how to set up the application.
 - Talking points (15 min)
   - HCI feedback:
-    - Colors - we talked about different design options, but decided that we like how our app look now, and we will leave it like that.
+    - Colors - we talked about different design options, but decided that we like how our app looks now, and we will leave it like that.
     - Noah presented an app logo, which we can use.
     - Shortcuts
-      - They need to be explained in the README.md
+      - They need to be explained in the README.md.
       - A message could be shown when hovering certain buttons.
-    - Error messages should be shown in the terminal
+    - Error messages should be shown in the terminal.
   - Testing
     - Indirect - user-based manner, usage tests, how things work together.
   - Previous week